AutiCodes/Trmc-club-manager/README.md

-## Twente Radio Modelvlieg Club flight manager
+## Twentse Radio Modelvlieg Club club manager

 An custom solution build for [TRMC](https://trmc.nl).
 It allows for club members to register their flights easily to [TRMC](https://trmc.nl).
 Management from TRMC can then view the flights, export them for them for the local authority and more.
 Currently it has these features: